-REQUIRED CORE COURSES:
+REQUIRED CORE COURSES: UNITS

 PE-100 Introduction to Kinesiology 3

 BIOSC-040 Human Anatomy 5

 BIOSC-045 Human Physiology 5

 MOVEMENT BASED COURSES - (3 UNITS):

-SELECT A MAXIMUM OF ONE(1) COURSE FROM ANY THREE (3) OF THE FOLLOWING AREAS FOR A MINIMUM OF THREE (3) UNITS.
+M OF ONE(1) COURSE FROM ANY THREE (3) OF THE FOLLOWING

+AREAS FOR A MINI MUM OF THREE (3) UNITS.

 Aquatics

 PE-017 Lap Swimming 1

 Combative

+DE 022 Caralia Kialda auta a

-· - PE-033 Cardio Kickboxing 1
+PE-033 Cardio Kickboxing

 Dance

 PE-053 Beginning Jazz Dance 1

 Fitness

 PE-004 Pilates and More 1

 PE-008 Weight Training 1

 PE-010 Circuit Training 1

 PE-057 Yoga for Health and Fitness 1

 Individual Sports

-PE-030 Tennis 1 PE-042 Golf 1
+PE-030 Tennis 1

+PE-042 Golf 1

 Team Sports

 PE-014 Volleyball 1

 PE-026 Soccer 1

 PE-046 Basketball 1

+LIST A: SELECT TWO (2) OF THE FOLLOWING: (6-10 UNITS)

 MATH-034 Introduction to Statistics 4

 BIOSC-010 General Biology 4

-- CHEM-007 or Intro to General, Organic and Biochemistry 4
+CHEM-007 Intro to General, Organic and Biochemistry 4

-- CHEM-025 General College Chemistry 5
+CHEM-025 General College Chemistry 5

-- PHYS-015 or Introduction to Physics 4
+PHYS-015 Introduction to Physics 4

 PHYS-035 College Physics I 4

 TOTAL UNITS FOR THE MAJOR 24-25

+TOTAL UNITS FOR T HE DEGREE 60

 - 1. Demonstrate an understanding of the historical, ethical, and philosophical foundations of kinesiology. - 2.
-Demonstrate knowledge of the relationship between physical activity and the conceptual foundations of kinesiology. - Identify career and/or educational options in kinesiology/ physical education, and formulate an action plan to successfully pursue and attain those options. - 4.
+Demonstrate knowledge of the relationship between physical activity and the conceptual foundations of kinesiology. - 3.
+Identify career and/or educational options in kinesiology/ physical education, and formulate an action plan to successfully pursue and attain those options. - 4.
 Utilize critical thinking skills to identify research methods and apply them in an evaluative process to draw conclusions.